6 WordPress Myths Busted

 - There’s a huge community of users behind it

-- It’s easy to get started on the platform
+- It’s easy to get started with WordPress

-- You can adjust a WordPress site’s look-and-feel and functionality
+- You can customise a WordPress website’s look, feel and functionality

 Despite this, WordPress myths crop up time and time again.
 Let’s have a look at some of them.